AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 Keys can be passed as numbers, strings, or Date objects.
 Also, please note that both methods return instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.

-You can use two additional parameters to group the selected data (see the second sample in the [Iterating](#iterating) subsection to learn how grouping works).
-One of them sets the time interval, and the other sets the number of intervals:
+You can use two additional parameters to group the selected data – see the second sample in the [Iterating](#iterating) subsection to learn how grouping works.
+One of the parameters sets the time interval, and the other sets the number of intervals:

 ```
 selectable.select("2002-01-01", "2006-01-01", "year", 2);